 So, whilst it feels somewhat extraordinary, it is in fact not.
 The volatility on the table over such a small period of time will often throw up strange and odd looking patterns.
 It’s only if you were to look at results of thousands of hours of spins that you would have cause to be suspicious if the same patterns were still in play.
 If the ball was regularly landing on the same side of the wheel, for example, then there might be a slight lean.

 Just because the odds of it landing on red or black are just shy of 50/50 doesn’t mean that it will actually happen fifty percent of the time over a small period.
-It means that it should happen over a much longer period of time, which is why that’s what casinos base their guaranteed profit from the House Edge on.
-Short-term, casinos have to be prepared to make a loss that will turn into a profit over the long-term.
+It means that it should happen over a much longer period of time, which is why that’s what casinos base their secured net wins from the House Edge on.
+Short-term, casinos have to be prepared to make a loss that will provide a net win over the long-term.

 What Are the Odds of Spinning All Red or Black?